Pejomi/db-frontend/README.md

 ## 📌 MongoDB
 To read the solution for the MongoDB part of the assignment, check the [DB-assignments 02.pdf](/DB-assignments%2002.pdf) file or start the project and navigate to the MongoDB part of the assignment.

+## 📌 Neo4j
+To read the solution for the Neo4j part of the assignment, check the [DB-assignments 03.pdf](/DB-assignments%2003.pdf) file or start the project and navigate to the Neo4j part of the assignment.

 ## Starting the project

 1. In the project directory, you run:  `npm start`